doofdoofsf/plotTimeSeries/README.md

           --axis_color                 The color to use for the axis --smoothness                 How much to smooth the LOESS fit line.
 Float between 0 and 1 --remove_outliers            Automagically remove outlying points?
+          --plot_out_of_range          Plot out of range points and use them in the interpolation?
           --trim_to_week               Trim the X axis to whole weeks? (x grid goes Sunday to Sunday) --show_gridlines             Show gridlines?
           --label_cex                  Graph label scaling relative to default, used for y_line and special_points